itzalak/pyresume/markdown2pdf/assets/resume.md

 - Maintaining and monitoring existent system.
 - Analysis and documentation of new functionalities.

-**Technologies:** Mainly Java, Kotlin, Spring, Spock, Docker, Gradle and AWS
+**Technologies:** Mainly Java, Kotlin, Python, Spring, Spock, Docker, Kubernetes, Gradle and AWS

 ### From 06/2018 to 12/2018